 That's it!
 You've seen some creation tools, pixel-perfect shape manipulation, layout assistants, exporting as SVG, creating export areas from design elements, and exporting optimised graphics.
 There are plenty of ways to make Affinity Designer fit your unique workflow – start using it in your own way to see what fits!

-Dale Cook is a product manager at Affinity who specialises in customer engagement, design and DTP.
-This article was originally published in issue 269 of net magazine.
+This article was originally published in issue 269 of net magazine (opens in new tab).